Inter-American Development BankGet the code

 QuadTree was first developed to address the problem of loading satellite images in the web.
 When you are navigating through a map, each time that you move or zoom, the app has to load a new image.
 At the highest zoom level, the app needs to search through millions of satellite images as fast as possible.
 To address this problem, the QuadTree system divides the world in decreasingly smaller squares that contain a satellite image.
 Each square, contains other 4 smaller squares.
 As you can notice from the image below, each new square carries the unique identifier of their parents.
 A property that allows a mapping app to look for an image almost instantly.

 (Image source: from https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system)

-The H3 indexing system developed by Uber, was designed to solve a different problem.
-Uber needs to provide geospatial insights about user demand and pricing to its drivers and staff.
+The H3 indexing system developed by Uber was designed to solve a different problem.
+The Uber app needs to provide geospatial information about user demand and pricing to its drivers and staff.
 It does that by aggregating point-like data in areas to create heatmaps (see image below).
 Given that it solves a different problem, the H3 has hexagon tiles.
-The uniform distance between the hexagon center point and its neighbours is a great feature for statistical models.
+The uniform distance between the hexagon center point and its neighbors is a great feature for statistical models.
 Which is one of the reasons that attracted the research community to H3

 (Image source: from https://eng.uber.com/h3/)

 There are other geospatial indexing systems like Google’s S2, GeoHash and XYZ.
 Each with its specific design decisions was developed to solve a specific problem.
 But, with the rise of the Data for Good movement, more and more companies are using these established grids to share their data.